-About Art and Design in Los Angeles
+About Art in Los Angeles

 Though the undisputed entertainment capitol of the world, LA is always thought to have little cultural or artistic heft.
 That may have been true 20 years ago, but like most of it's constituents LA's art scene has undergone massive reconstructive surgery.
 Adding the Getty Center, the Getty Villa, Walt Disney Concert Hall, the Contemporary Museum of art, the Kodak theatre, expanding the LACMA, the historic Pantages, the Paladium and the Griffith Observatory Planetarium, LA has doubled down on it's artsy side.